How the F28 Mk 4000 fits into the F28 story

 Why it branches from the family

-The F28 Mk 4000 is treated as the representative branch because it captures the higher-capacity branch most often associated with the family’s later passenger years.
+The F28 Mk 4000 stands out within the Fokker F28 Fellowship family because it captures the higher-capacity branch most often associated with the family’s later passenger years.

 Fact rows